jinghann/Credit-Card-Fraud-Detection/README.md

 + In addition, there is a trade-off between precision score and recall score.
 In this project, in order to detect as many fraud transactions as possible, we will focus more on recall than precision.

-### Dataset
+## Dataset
 #### Download the credit card transaction dataset from Kaggle website as `creditcard.csv`
 + https://www.kaggle.com/mlg-ulb/creditcardfraud

+#### Create a folder named `dataset` under `code` folder, which will contain the following files:
++ creditcard.csv : The original dataset from Kaggle.
++ training.csv : The training set generated after data preprocessing.
++ testing.csv : The testing set generated after data preprocessing.

+## File Structure
-### There are five IPython notebooks implemented for this project.
-Each notebook can be run independently.
+There are five IPython notebooks implemented for this project.
+Each notebook can be run independently.\
 To reproduce the results for a specific section, run the corresponding notebook.

 + data_preprocessing.ipynb : containing code for data preprocessing.